jjvanzon/JJs-Reference-Architecture/layers.md

 What's meant with *services* in this architecture, is exposing [business logic](#business-layer) through a network interface, like the `SOAP` protocol.
 A service may also expose a [presentation](#presentation-layer) model to the outside world.

-Because *services* are about a specific network / communication protocol here, this *service* layer might be considered part of the *infrastructure* too.

 Alternatives
 ------------